 I recently bought the Philips Airfryer.
 I have been weighing this decision for the past several months since it was launched.
 It is a tempting product to buy because let’s face it we love our fried food.
 We all drool over those pakodas, fries, nuggets, kachoris and samosas.
 But the excessive calories due to deep frying makes us stay away.
 I have two growing sons, and they would love to have their fries and burgers more often.
 Hence, the lure of airfried food.
 Hopefully, the taste will be as good sans the ill effects of deep frying.
-I have been trying many dishes, and this is one of them.
-Of course, the recipe remains the same if you want to go for the conventional deep-frying method.
+I have been trying many dishes, and samosa is one of them.
+Of course, cooking samosa recipe remains the same if you want to go for the conventional deep-frying method.
 All you’ll do in the end is deep fry the samosas to a crisp golden brown in hot oil instead of airfrying.

 Here is my recipe:

 - 1 tsp. cumin seeds

 - I tsp. pomegranate seeds